 RAD Is for Companies of All Sizes

 Enterprise organizations also have niche software requirements that RAD can efficiently tackle.
 But that doesn’t mean RAD is exclusively for enterprises.
-There are other scenarios where RAD works for smaller organizations.
+There are other RAD examples where the RAD platform works for smaller organizations.

 How Kissflow Uses RAD

-Kissflow is a workflow automation and business process management platform that focuses on improving efficiency in the workplace.
-Kissflow lets you design workflow automations and process improvements through rapid development, allowing your office to automate workflows that don’t need active human input, freeing up your employees to do work which actually demands their skills.
+Kissflow's Rapid application development platform is a work platform that focuses on improving efficiency in the workplace.
+Kissflow lets you design workflow automation and process improvements through rapid development, allowing your office to automate workflows that don’t need active human input, freeing up your employees to do work that actually demands their skills.

-With Kissflow, you can create your own automations and business process apps through rapid development methods, allowing you to save time and deliver apps quicker than traditional software development lets you.
+With Kissflow RAD, you can create your own automation and business process apps through rapid development methods, allowing you to save time and deliver apps quicker than traditional software development lets you.
 Get a free trial today, and see if Kissflow fits your organization.